ToposInstitute/CatColab/dev-docs/docs/testing-guide.md

 ## Debugging Test Failures

-When integration tests or deployment tests fail, debugging directly through the Nix commands can be slow due to long cycle times and complexity.
-Use this progressive debugging strategy to isolate the issue:
+When integration tests or deployment tests fail, debugging directly through Nix commands is slow due to long cycle times.
+The issue is usually in your code, not the Nix configuration.

+This progressive strategy isolates the problem by testing in increasingly complex environments:

 ### Step 1: Sanity Check - Local Development Environment